HyperCoder-1/Hypercraft/README.md

-I wanted to play and mod Minecraft, but it costs mon ey to do so, so I decided top make my own version of Minecraft, one that's as good or better.
+I wanted to play and mod Minecraft, but it costs money to do so, so I decided top make my own version of Minecraft. hopefully, this is as good if not better.